Unsupervised Learning of Unbiased Visual Representations: Related works

-All of the above mentioned approaches generally deal directly at the data level, and provide useful insights for designing more effective debiasing techniques.
-In the related literature, we can most often find debiasing approaches based on ensembling methods, adversarial setups or regularization terms which aim at obtaining an \emph{unbiased} model using \emph{biased} data.
-We distinguish three different classes of approaches, in order of complexity: those which need full explicit supervision on the bias features (e.g. using bias labels), those which do not need explicit bias labels but leverage some prior knowledge of the bias features, those which no dot need neither supervision nor prior-knowledge.
+All of the above-mentioned approaches generally deal directly with the data level and provide useful insights for designing more effective debiasing techniques.
+In the related literature, we can most often find debiasing approaches based on ensembling methods, adversarial setups, or regularization terms which aim at obtaining an \emph{unbiased} model using \emph{biased} data.
+We distinguish three different classes of approaches, in order of complexity: those that need full explicit supervision on the bias features (e.g. using bias labels), those that do not need explicit bias labels but leverage some prior knowledge of the bias features, those which no dot need neither supervision nor prior-knowledge.